 We want consumers to continue to have confidence in our products and the ingredients we use.
 Our ingredient information is easily accessible in the Drug Facts labels on our toothpastes and mouthwashes, and on the labels of many other products.
 We listen to our consumers and the questions they raise about ingredients.
 Where we see opportunities regarding ingredients that are raising consumer questions, we substitute with other safe ingredients that provide the same or better benefits without sacrificing quality.
 Through this ongoing effort, we no longer use – or are on our way to eliminating – some of the ingredients currently raising consumer questions.
 We’re listening and formulating our products with our consumers in mind to keep earning their confidence.

 Formaldehyde and Formaldehyde Donors

 While formaldehyde and formaldehyde donors are safe when used at approved regulatory levels, we recognize that consumers have questions.
-Colgate-Palmolive does not add formaldehyde to any of our products and is committed to eliminating formaldehyde donors from our formulations.
-Globally, we do not use formaldehyde donors as a preservative system in any of our Oral Care products and have eliminated their use in our Home Care products.
-By the end of 2017, we expect to eliminate their use as a preservative in a limited number of remaining Personal Care products in North America and Latin America.
+Colgate-Palmolive does not add formaldehyde to any of our products. .
+We have never used formaldehyde donors in our Oral Care products and we have eliminated their use as a preservative system in Home Care and Personal Care products.

 Parabens are widely used preservatives, commonly found in foods, cosmetics and drug products.
 They are usually easy to identify by name, such as methylparaben, propylparaben, butylparaben or benzylparaben.
 Parabens inhibit the growth of bacteria and mold to maintain product integrity and protect consumer safety.